How fast is Intel Core i9 than AMD Ryzen 7 Processor?

 The processors of the future are right here in front of us.
-A few days ago AMD launched Ryzen 7, and now Intel has launched Core i9.
+A few days ago AMD launched Ryzen 7, and now Intel has launched Core i9 processor.
 The new processors are not only faster, but they outclass all other ones in the market by a large margin…

 Intel Core i9 vs AMD Ryzen 7